 Participants will receive a Statement of Attainment.
 TLILIC3017 - Licence to drive a heavy combination vehicle.

-$120 per hour up to 17 hours when training/assessing is conducted in our vehicle.
+$2040 for 2 days when training/assessing is conducted in our vehicle.
 Note: Training and assessment takes 2 days (approximately 17 hours) to complete depending on student competency.

 An additional fee of $300 will be charged if a student fails, and needs to re-do their Final Competency Assessment due to criteria relating to disobeying road rules.
 Examples include, speeding, running a red light, and ignoring a stop sign.

 This is a competency based training and assessment course, and the time we allocate for participants to complete this course is based on an estimate which we have historically found to cover a high proportion of participants.
 As everyone learns at different rates, some participants will need more time than what we have estimated to reach the required level of competency.
 In this scenario, any additional time required to complete this class of licence will be charged at $100 per hour.